StratifyLabs/StratifyBlog/content/device/2023-02-01-From-cpp-to-rust.md

 #### :x: References vs Borrowing

-C++ references and Rust borrows are very different but use the similar syntax.
+C++ references and Rust borrows are very different but use similar syntax.

 ```c++
 //c++